klehmann/domino-jna/README.md

 * write [blog entries](http://blog.mindoo.com) explaining the API internals
 * add the API to an XPages Extension Library plugin for easier consumption from XPages applications
-* add more API methods
+* add more API methods, e.g. more Setters to write document items
 * write more testcases
 * add more syntactical sugar, hide complexity